Case Study 13 min read

 dashboard = run_multi_creator_dashboard("org_abc123", sort_by="mom_change_pct")

 The dashboard runs on demand and as a morning report.
 Every person on the management team starts their day with the same picture.
-When someone says “Creator X is struggling,” we can all pull up the same numbers immediately rather than spending 10 minutes reconstructing context from memory.
+When someone says “Creator X is struggling,” everyone can pull up the same numbers immediately rather than spending 10 minutes reconstructing context from memory.

 If you are running three creators and thinking about scaling to ten or fifteen, these are the infrastructure investments that should precede growth, not follow it: